Bunner Sisters: Plot summary

 Edith Wharton's novella Bunner Sisters is set in 19th century New York, following the lives of sisters Ann Eliza and Evelina Bunner.
 The sisters lead quiet lives, running their small inconspicuous shop outside of Stuyvesant Square, selling sewing materials, millinery supplies, and mending garments for their customers.
 While the sisters do everything in their power to liven the shop up, it does not compare to the dreams they once of what the shop could have been.
 Their reliance on the shop to make their living fosters their sense of co-dependence.
 The sisters' lives change forever when Mr. Ramy, a local clockmaker and fellow small shop owner, enters, creating the beginnings of a rift between them.

 Mr. Ramy is first mentioned when Ann Eliza buys Evelina an inexpensive clock for her birthday.
 Both sisters feel drawn to Mr. Ramy, viewing him as well educated but in need of having someone to take care of him.
 As time passes, the three grow closer, eventually leading to Mr. Ramy having dinner at the sisters' shop on a nightly basis.
 As the sisters' feelings grow for Mr. Ramy, Ann Eliza notices Evelina's feelings; as the elder sister, and out of fear of being too old for marriage, Ann Eliza chooses to step back and allow her sister to find happiness.
 Shortly after her decision, Mr. Ramy proposes to Ann Eliza, who again denies her own feelings to encourage her sister's.
 Mr. Ramy then offers his hand to Evelina, who accepts.
 As a wedding gift, Ann Eliza offers Evelina and Mr. Ramy her savings to allow them to start a new life together.

-After Evelina follows her husband to New Orleans, Ann Eliza is left alone in the shop, facing hard economic times and fewer less customers.
+After Evelina follows her husband to New Orleans, Ann Eliza is left alone in the shop, facing hard economic times and fewer customers.
 After not hearing from her sister, Ann Eliza finds herself in need of the kind of care that she had previously provided to Evelina.
 A few friends and neighbors try to help Ann Eliza heal and run the shop.

 As her marriage deteriorates, Evelina eventually returns to the shop in need of her sister's care once again.
 With her sister back, Ann Eliza begins to feel better and returns to her natural caregiving role.
 The more that is revealed about Evelina's marriage, the more the sisters become out of touch with one another, realizing the difference in the lives they have been living.
 After learning of her sister's religious belief, Ann Eliza feels even more disconnected from her sister, and the story ends with Ann Eliza resuming a lonely sacrificial life.

 Characters

 Ann Eliza

 Elder sister, self-sacrificing and deeply loyal to her younger sister, Evelina.
-Ann Eliza is willing to put Evelina above herself is almost every situation.
+She is willing to put Evelina above herself in most situations.